Sp1l/LibreBSD-patches/README.md

 Line 11: This should take quite a lot of time (probably hours) and is NOT the canonical way to do this.
 See the handbook [chapter on rebuilding your system](https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/makeworld.html) for a complete description!

 Now that was easy wasn't it?

+## Update your ports

+After upgrading the kernel and world you'll need to rebuild all ports.
+If before you had defined

+	:::make
+	WITH_OPENSSL_PORT= yes
+	OPENSSL_PORT=	security/libressl-devel

+you can now remove these bits, but then you should rebuild world and kernel after every update of LibreSSL.
+Unless the shared library version -and thus the ABI- stay the same. ## Updating LibreSSL

+If LibreSSL receives an update that has the same shared library version, you can use my guidance from [the FreeBSD wiki](https://wiki.freebsd.org/BernardSpil/PartialWorldBuilds) after downloading/extracting the latest LibreSSL tarball as discussed in the previous paragraph.

+	#!sh
+	cd /usr/src/secure/lib/libcrypto
+	make obj && make depend && make includes && make make install
+	cd /usr/src/secure/lib/libssl
+	make clean && make depend && make includes && make make install
+	cd /usr/src/secure/usr.bin/openssl
+	make clean && make
+	make install

 # The detail